|Land Area||10,230 km2|

 Lebanon finally gained its independence in 1943, but was unfortunately ravaged by a 15-year civil war that ended in 1990.

-At that war's conclusion, the Lebanese economy had been destroyed, hundreds of thousands were killed, and part of the country was left in ruins.
-Despite the ending turmoil the Lebanese government and people established a more equitable political system, and began in earnest to rebuild the damaged infrastructure of their country.
+At the war's conclusion, the Lebanese economy had been destroyed, hundreds of thousands were killed, and part of the country was left in ruins.
+Despite the chaos and turmoil, the Lebanese government and people established a more equitable political system, and began rebuilding the damaged infrastructure of their country.

 Conflict with Lebanon continued in 2007 as fighting broke out in Nahr al-Bared, a Palestinian refugee camp, against Lebanese Armed Forces and an Islamist militant organization causing the 40,000 residents of the camp to flee the area.

-More recently, the national unity government collapsed, pushing Lebanon into a major political crisis.
-Najib Mikati was elected Prime Minister in March of 2011, and the country is moving forward in forming a new government.
+In 2011, the national unity government collapsed, pushing Lebanon into a major political crisis.
+Parliament elected Najib Mikati as Prime Minister making him responsible for the forming of a new government.

-Department of State and other world governments strongly warn citizens against travel to Lebanon at this moment in time, as the country struggles to regain its footing.
+Currently, the U.S. Department of State and other world governments strongly warn citizens against travel to Lebanon during this time, as the country struggles to regain its footing.